$20 eGift Card off your first purchase with Chewy at $49 with code “WELCOME” CLICK HERE

 A cardboard box can help contain the litter with very little extra effort and no cost.

-Often, the litter box we already have is quite adequate, even if something better comes along.
-It just isn’t always practical or economical to keep updating.
+Often, the litter box we already have is quite adequate.
+Even if something better comes along, it just isn’t always practical or economical to keep updating.
 Did I say that?

-What to do with the carboard box?
 Using your current litter box, place a larger cardboard box over the litter box.
 Leave the front open or cut a large front opening if necessary for the cat to enter and exit.

-cardboard box showing method to stop cat litter getting everywhere
+cardboard box to help litter spread

-Alternatively, leave the base, the sides, and the back.
+Alternatively, leave the base, the sides, and the back of the cardboard box.
 Cut away the top of the box and the front.
 Experiment to see what works best for you.
-This actually makes an enclosed litter box.

 You will need to source the right size cardboard box.
 We know how much cats like boxes so it will work like a charm.